alec-borman/High-Performance-Chat-Interface-for-LM-Studio/README.md

 -   **LM Studio Integration:** Connects directly to your local LM Studio server to access various large language models (LLMs).
 -   **Real-time Interaction:** Built using the Gradio framework for a dynamic and interactive chat experience.
--   **Retrieval Augmented Generation (RAG):**  Uses an in memory vector database to enhance responses with relevant context.
+-   **Retrieval Augmented Generation (RAG):** Uses an in-memory vector database to enhance responses with relevant context.
 -   **GPU Acceleration:** Automatically detects and utilizes available GPU resources for faster processing with FAISS.
 -   **Asynchronous Operations:** Employs `async` and `await` to ensure non-blocking API calls, leading to a more responsive user interface.
 -   **Dynamic Token Handling:** Intelligently calculates the maximum number of tokens for responses, prioritizing a minimum output length while respecting model limitations.